-19. They are long-living.
+19. One of the most known fact about tortoises is that they are long-living.
 If a person and a tortoise are born on the same day and that person dies at 100 years old, the tortoise could outlive him by 50 years or even more.

 20. The oldest living tortoise is named Jonathan and he is 190 years old.
 He loves to sun-bathe, eat, sleep, and mate.
 Because of his age, he can no longer see or smell.
 He lives in St. Helena in the South Atlantic.

 21. Before Jonathan, the oldest tortoise was named Tu’i Malila, who was 188 years old when he died in 1965.
 He was a Madagascar radiated tortoise who lived with the royal family of Tonga.